AI-ffinity/nmr_tutorials/SPARKY_and_POKY/Peak_picking_4D_spectrum.md

 **Unaliasing Peaks in POKY**
 When you do restricted peak picking (`kr`) using as a reference Peaks that have not been unaliased or unfolded, POKY will automatically check for possible aliased peaks.
-If the spectrum width of the source 2D is larger than that of the nD (n = [3,4]), POKY will find and mark the peaks in the 3D as aliased.
+If the spectrum width of the reference 2D is larger than that of the target 3D/4D spectrum, POKY will find and mark the peaks in the 3D/4D as aliased.

-However, **BEWARE** that when your reference peaks are aliased or unfolded, POKY won't match the correct peaks in the target spectrum unless they are also unalias/unafolded.
+However, **BEWARE** that when your reference peaks are unaliased or unfolded, POKY won't match the correct peaks in the target spectrum unless they are also unalias/unfolded.
 It may catch some peaks but they will be irrelevant.
 Therefore, do not unalias/unfold the peaks in the 2D HC-C and N-HN projections!
 Do the unaliasing/unfolding directly on the 4D HCNH NOESY.